expo/fyi/LegacyNotifications-to-ExpoNotifications.md

 #### `LegacyNotifications.dismissNotificationAsync()`

-There is an identical method in the new `expo-notifications` module- [`Notifications.dismissNotificationAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#dismissnotificationasyncidentifier-string-promisevoid)- no changes necessary:
+There is an identical method in the new `expo-notifications` module- [`Notifications.dismissNotificationAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#dismissnotificationasyncidentifier-string-promisevoid)- no changes necessary.

 #### `LegacyNotifications.dismissAllNotificationsAsync()`

-There is an identical method in the new `expo-notifications` module- [`Notifications.dismissAllNotificationsAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#dismissallnotificationsasync-promisevoid)- no changes necessary:
+There is an identical method in the new `expo-notifications` module- [`Notifications.dismissAllNotificationsAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#dismissallnotificationsasync-promisevoid)- no changes necessary.

 #### `LegacyNotifications.cancelScheduledNotificationAsync()`

-There is an identical method in the new `expo-notifications` module- [`Notifications.cancelScheduledNotificationAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#cancelschedulednotificationasyncidentifier-string-promisevoid)- no changes necessary:
+There is an identical method in the new `expo-notifications` module- [`Notifications.cancelScheduledNotificationAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#cancelschedulednotificationasyncidentifier-string-promisevoid)- no changes necessary.

 #### `LegacyNotifications.cancelAllScheduledNotificationsAsync()`

-There is an identical method in the new `expo-notifications` module- [`Notifications.cancelAllScheduledNotificationsAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#cancelallschedulednotificationsasync-promisevoid)- no changes necessary:
+There is an identical method in the new `expo-notifications` module- [`Notifications.cancelAllScheduledNotificationsAsync()`](https://docs.expo.io/versions/latest/sdk/notifications/#cancelallschedulednotificationsasync-promisevoid)- no changes necessary.

 #### `LegacyNotifications.getBadgeNumberAsync()`